 VGC reports that the game is still in development at the publisher, but that said development has been rebooted.
 According to their sources, it seems the game is taking on a direction more akin to Microsoft and Rare’s Sea of Thieves.
 It’s no longer just focusing on PvP pirate action, but also includes new missions with “live service storytelling” that focuses on collaboration, with storylines and quests.

-It also will move away from the original idea of a “premium box” model (presumably in reference to loot box mechanics) and more to traditional live service support with these new events.
+It also will move away from the original idea of a “premium box” model and more to traditional live service support with these new events.
 Reportedly, the game’s rebooted development last year led to leadership changes in the team, with Justin Farren being replaced by Elisabeth Pellen as creative director.
 Pellen, formerly editorial VP, also wrote and directed the 2003 shooter XIII, and worked on Splinter Cell: Pandora Tomorrow.

 This is actually the second time we’d heard something with reference to development being retooled, as Bloomberg’s Jason Scherier mentioned earlier this year that a development reboot happened sometime in 2018.